ACM Awards 2022: Best and worst moments, complete list of winners

 Strange production issues

-Any new version of an award show has to make adjustments, but there were definitely some bumps — it was jarring to see the show at a stadium, rather than its former home of the MGM Grand Garden Arena, especially since it was still light outside when it started.
+Any new version of an award show has to make adjustments, but there were definitely some bumps — it was jarring to see the show at a stadium, rather than its former home of the MGM Grand Garden Arena, especially because it was still light outside when it started.
 The sound seemed off on several performances early on, and unfortunate camera angles during Walker Hayes’s walk-and-sing of “AA” and his smash “Fancy Like” made it clear that there were many empty seats; in addition, the shaky camera following him was a recipe for motion sickness.
 Plus, one of the best parts of celebrity-packed trophy shows is seeing artist reactions while their famous peers perform (such as Carrie Underwood looking awestruck by Kelly Clarkson), but producers mostly focused on random fans dancing in the crowd.

 Eric Church’s odd choice of medley

 Church was introduced as a superstar with a 16-year career, and while he has plenty of hits, he decided to play snippets of more than a dozen.
-It was oddly frustrating to start to start getting into songs such as “Drink in My Hand,” “Springsteen" or “Love Your Love the Most," only for Church to abruptly stop a few lines in and lead into another.
+It was oddly frustrating to start getting into songs such as “Drink in My Hand,” “Springsteen” or “Love Your Love the Most,” only for Church to abruptly stop a few lines in and lead into another.

 The confusion over Luke Bryan

-Multiple fans on social media were puzzled to see Bryan perform “Up,” as well as his hit “Buy Dirt” with Jordan Davis, given the “American Idol” judge had a big concert scheduled at the Houston Rodeo on Monday night.
-A show spokeswoman later confirmed that Bryan prerecorded the performance...but if you’re promoting a live show, it’s probably best to disclose that to the audience.
+Many fans on social media were puzzled to see Bryan perform “Up,” as well as his hit “Buy Dirt” with Jordan Davis, given the “American Idol” judge had a big concert scheduled at the Houston Rodeo on Monday night.
+A show spokeswoman later confirmed that Bryan prerecorded the performance … but if you’re promoting a live show, it’s probably best to disclose that to the audience.
+(The spokeswoman added it was mentioned in an earlier news release.)

 Miranda Lambert not actually in attendance for her win

-This is one of those things that’s not really anyone’s fault (again, Lambert is in Europe on tour) but it certainly ended the show with a thud when the biggest category was accepted via remote screen.
+This is one of those things that’s not really anyone’s fault (again, Lambert is in Europe on tour) but it certainly ended the show with a thud when the biggest award was accepted via remote screen.

 WINNERS